 The landscape for the construction industry has changed immeasurably in the face of the current global pandemic, similar to almost all other industries.
 It would seem now more than ever, that Lean principles would be beneficial to help the industry navigate into the post-COVID world.
-Furthermore, with the ever-growing demands and complexities associated with the built environment, and the well-publicised productivity challenge within construction (more than 70% of all construction projects are completed late and over budget), it is evident that the industry requires some level of disruption to enable it to keep apace of the progress other industries are making in terms of efficiency.
+Furthermore, with the ever-growing demands and complexities associated with the built environment pre-COVID, and the well-publicized productivity challenge within construction (more than 70% of all construction projects are completed late and over budget), it is evident that the industry has been in need of some level of disruption to enable it to keep apace of the progress other industries are making in terms of efficiency.
 So, why is Lean Construction still not fully embraced by contractors, and what do you as an end-user need to be aware of that can lead to this reticence to adopt?

 Traditionally, construction is a combative industry – teams work in silos, the built environment is increasingly challenging, and as referenced above, productivity is stagnant.
 A combative culture will derail Lean, and will often have tangible impacts on a project, both in terms of cost and schedule.
 The Lean concept turns this on its head, championing collaboration, trust and open communication between all members of the project team, streamlining the efficiency of the project team and giving the highest chance of collective project success.